devgoel186/C-CPP-Compiler-Design/README.md

-# Lox-Compiler-Design
+# C-CPP-Compiler-Design

-More about general compiler design than following the footsteps of Lox, with some touches here and there of my own.
+About general compiler design concepts, that include inspirations from Lex/Yacc tutorials, following the footsteps of Lox development using Crafting Interpreters book, the Dragon Book, and some touches here and there of my own.

 ## Steps in Compiler Design